About Keama AliceRuth Garrett

 Keäma believes "Fashion is created but Style is our culture legacy" -- and there’s no doubt that style runs effortlessly through Keäma's family.
 The designer references matriarchal style mavens, Alabama-born Mary Alice and Mississippi-born Gladys Ruth, her grandmothers, both of whom she is named after.
 "To know me is to know my grandmothers,” Keäma nostalgically explains.
 "Gladys Ruth is always casual luxe with a very clean minimalist look.
 Her outfits are a casual slay of nice jumpsuits or sweatsuits, always accessorized by rings, bracelets and accents that make her the queen she is.
-And Mary Alice is high fashion and class -- the Gospel, meaning Black high fashion with flawless monochromatic looks from her hat, down to her church heels and matching purse.
+And Mary Alice is high fashion and class -- the Gospel, meaning Black high fashion.
 My grandmothers are both from the country, and some might perceive their style as such, but they always dress with a touch of class and a whole lotta Gospel!
 My aesthetic is heavily influenced by them."

 At the age of eight, Keäma eagerly began her design training with church babysitter, Mrs. Minnie, who taught her the basics of machine sewing -- planting the seeds for her custom career and encouraging her to design high fashion garments out of old shirts and fabric made exclusively for her teddy bears and dolls.

 Keäma’s style and inspiration journey continued as a reference to Black culture, hip-hop, and Black representation on television through iconic characters, such as Moesha, played by Brandy, and empowering female artists from Lil Kim to Aaliyah.
 As well as pop icons like Christina Aguilera and Mariah Carey!